 If going back to school seems too daunting for you, there are alternative options that can allow you to become a teacher — you just won’t be as qualified for as many jobs out there.

-If you don’t live in the US, there’s also Teach For All, which operates in 48 countries all over the world to train and place educators in schools globally.
+If you don’t live in the US, there’s also Teach For All, which operates in 48 countries worldwide to train and place educators in schools globally.
 Go here to see if your country is on that list.

 If you’re interested in teaching abroad, you can get a TEFL certification — TEFL stands for “Teaching English as a Foreign Language.”
 You can obtain a TEFL certification either at an in-person training program or online; there are lots of programs out there, so do your research before picking one.
 One popular online program is TEFL Online, as they provide job placement assistance and have a job board just for their members.